List of people who have opened the Olympic Games: Opening ceremony

+Hoy, veinticinco de julio del año mil novecientos noventa y dos, declaro abiertos los Juegos Olímpicos de Barcelona que celebran la vigésimo quinta Olimpiada de la era moderna.

 On 12 February 1994, King Harald V of Norway opened the Olympic Winter Games in Lillehammer by speaking in Norwegian:

-"I hereby declare opened the XVII Olympic Winter Games in Lillehammer."
+Jeg erklærer herved de syttende olympiske vinterleker i Lillehammer for åpne.

 On 19 July 1996, US president Bill Clinton opened the Atlanta Summer Olympics with the exact format:

 "I declare open the Games of Atlanta, celebrating the XXVI Olympiad of the modern era."

 On 7 February 1998, Emperor Akihito of Japan opened the Olympic Winter Games in Nagano by speaking in Japanese:

-"Here, I will declare the opening of the XVIII Olympic Winter Games in Nagano."

 On 15 September 2000, Governor-General of the Commonwealth of Australia Sir William Deane opened the Sydney Summer Olympics with the exact format:

 "I declare open the Games of Sydney, celebrating the XXVII Olympiad of the modern era."

-On 8 February 2002, US president George W. Bush opened the Winter Olympics in Salt Lake City, which took place five months after the September 11 attacks using the format of the Summer Games declaration with:
+On 8 February 2002, US president George W. Bush opened the Winter Olympics in Salt Lake City, which took place five months after the September 11 attacks using a tweak of the Summer Games declaration with:

 "On behalf of a proud, determined and grateful nation, I declare open the Games of Salt Lake City, celebrating the Olympic Winter Games."

 On 13 August 2004, Konstantinos Stephanopoulos, President of the Hellenic Republic, opened the Athens Summer Olympics, by speaking in Greek:

-"I declare the opening of the Olympic Games of Athens...and the celebration of the XXVIII Olympiad of the modern era."

 On 10 February 2006, Carlo Azeglio Ciampi, President of the Italian Republic, opened the Turin Olympic Winter Games using the format of the Summer Games declaration by speaking in Italian:

-"I declare open, in Turin, the celebration of the XX Winter Olympic Games."
+Dichiaro aperta a Torino la celebrazione dei ventesimi Giochi Olimpici Invernali.

-On 8 August 2008, Hu Jintao, in his capacity as President of China, opened the Beijing Summer Olympics by saying:
+On 8 August 2008, Hu Jintao, as General Secretary of the Chinese Communist Party and President of China, opened the Beijing Summer Olympics by saying:

-"我宣布，北京第29届奥林匹克运动会…开幕！" (Wǒ xuānbù, běijīng dì èrshíjiǔ jiè àolínpǐkè yùndònghuì…kāimù!, I declare the XXIX Olympic Games of Beijing... open!)
+"我宣布，北京第二十九届奥林匹克运动会…开幕！" (Wǒ xuānbù, běijīng dì èrshíjiǔ jiè àolínpǐkè yùndònghuì…kāimù!, I declare the XXIX Olympic Games of Beijing... open!)